jellaharshith/Legalish/extension/README.md

 A powerful Chrome extension that brings AI-powered legal document analysis directly to your browser.
 Detect and analyze terms of service, privacy policies, and contracts on any webpage.

+## Setup Instructions

+### 1. Configure API Endpoints

+Before using the extension, you need to update the API endpoints in the code:

+1. Open `extension/content.js` and `extension/popup.js`
+2. Replace `https://your-project-id.supabase.co` with your actual Supabase project URL
+3. Replace the placeholder authorization token with your actual Supabase anon key

+### 2. Install the Extension

+#### From Chrome Web Store (Recommended)
+1. Visit the [Legalish Extension page](https://chrome.google.com/webstore) on Chrome Web Store
+2. Click "Add to Chrome"
+3. Confirm the installation
+4. The extension icon will appear in your browser toolbar

+#### Developer Mode (For Testing)
+1. Download or clone this repository
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right
+4. Click "Load unpacked" and select the `extension` folder
+5. The extension will be loaded and ready to use

 ## Features

 ### 🔍 Smart Legal Content Detection